OVERVIEW

 The NSA is unique on the circuit because it asks delegates to balance multiple levels of diplomacy in real time.
 While domestic concerns will play a large role in individual committees, the interactive nature of the NSA means that international considerations will always be involved.
 Furthermore, this NSA is designed to facilitate coalitions that reflect geopolitical factors at play in the region.
 Thus, individual delegates’ crisis arcs will have impacts beyond their committees, and communication between delegates and cabinets will be critical to coordinate responses.
 The stakes are high, and this interconnected crisis will surely challenge even the most seasoned delegates.

-This year, our NSA committees simulate the administrations of five key players responding to the 1878 conflict over the Atacama Desert, known to history as La Guerra del Pacífico.
+This year, our NSA committees simulate the administrations of five key players responding to the 1969 conflict sparked by a FIFA World Cup qualifier, known to history as The Football War.

 PREMISE